Carlos Ramos (umpire): 2016 French Open

 During the 2016 French Open, Ramos issued a code violation to Nick Kyrgios after the latter shouted at a ball boy about a towel during a match.
-Kyrgios continued to clash with Ramos after the violation was issued, stating later that Ramos was operating on a double standard since Kyrgios claimed his opponent (Marco Cecchinato) was also committing violation-worthy offenses.
+Kyrgios continued to clash with Ramos after the violation was issued, stating later that Ramos was operating on a double standard.
+Kyrgios claimed his opponent (Marco Cecchinato) also was committing violation-worthy offenses.

 2016 Summer Olympics

-At the 2016 Summer Olympics Ramos issued a code violation to Andy Murray after Murray criticized Ramos' "stupid umpiring".
+At the 2016 Summer Olympics, Ramos issued a code violation to Andy Murray after Murray criticized Ramos' "stupid umpiring".

 2017 French Open

 During the 2017 French Open, Andy Murray received two time violations from Ramos, the second of which was a loss of first serve.
-Murray noted that he indeed had been in violation of the controversial time rule and described Ramos as a "very good umpire", but he criticized the penalty.
+Murray described Ramos as a "very good umpire", but criticized the penalty.
 Ramos also gave Novak Djokovic a loss of first serve after Djokovic committed multiple time violations.
 Djokovic then yelled to himself in Serbian and flipped a tennis ball at a ball boy behind him, leading to Ramos penalizing him for unsportsmanlike conduct.

 2018 US Open

-At the 2018 US Open women's singles final between Serena Williams and Naomi Osaka, Ramos gave Williams three code violations.
+At the 2018 US Open women's singles final between Serena Williams and Naomi Osaka, Ramos issued numerous code violations to Williams.
 Williams' first code violation was a warning for receiving coaching during the match (Williams' coach, Patrick Mouratoglou, later admitted to coaching using hand signals, though he noted the rule against such signals was not always enforced).
 Williams contested this, stating her coach had only given her a thumbs-up and reassuring Ramos that she never gets coaching or cheats.
 Later in the match, Williams intentionally broke her racket against the ground, incurring a second code violation from Ramos, which was a point penalty.
 Williams continued to argue with Ramos between games, first asking and then demanding he apologize for implying she was cheating by getting coaching, and then telling him, "You stole a point from me".
 Willams then told Ramos: "You will never, ever, ever be on another [tennis] court of mine as long as you live ...
 You owe me an apology.
 Say it.
 Say you’re sorry ...
 How dare you insinuate that I was cheating.
 You stole a point from me.
 You're a thief, too."
 This exchange resulted in Ramos issuing Williams a third code violation for verbally abusing the umpire, which awarded a game to Osaka.
 Play was then stopped, and Williams called the tournament referee and supervisor onto the court, but the two officials upheld Ramos' violations.
 Williams went on to lose the match to Osaka 6–2 6–4.